RESEARCH STARTER

 European Projects

 Most of Russia’s energy resources are located in western Siberia.
 Close to 80 percent of these resources were destined for European markets, particularly Germany, before its war with Ukraine.
 According to specialist Jeffrey Mankoff, in 2007, the European Union (EU) imported nearly 30 percent of its oil and 50 percent of its gas from Russia.
 Helped by effective and persuasive “pipeline diplomacy,” Russia seeks to control the energy flows from outside the EU to secure its western borders by building pipelines in partnership with European energy firms and offering special business and energy security to EU members, which benefit from a strategic hub position for Russia’s energy exports.
-To that end, several projects are envisaged to achieve these goals.
+To that end, several projects are envisioned to achieve these goals.

 In the north, Russia cofinanced with Germany the Nord Stream project, a gas pipeline system that runs from Vyborg in Russia to Lubmin near Greifswald, Germany, via the Baltic Sea, thereby circumventing the Baltic states and the Yamal-Europe Pipeline, which currently traverses Poland.

-The first portion of the line went up at the beginning of November 2011 and the second portion was completed in April 2012.
-The pipeline became the longest undersea pipeline in the world, with a capacity of 180 billion cubic feet or 55 billion cubic meters per annum.
+The first portion of the line went up at the beginning of November 2011, and the second portion was completed in April 2012.
+The pipeline became the longest undersea pipeline in the world, with a capacity of 180 billion cubic feet, or 55 billion cubic meters, per annum.

 Gazprom also launched the Yamal Megaproject in late 2008, which provides for the exploitation of the Yamal Peninsula and its adjacent offshore areas in northern Russia.
 Based on Gazprom’s figures, these areas are believed to hold 52 trillion cubic feet (16 trillion cubic meters) of explored gas reserves and 72 trillion cubic feet (22 trillion cubic meters) of forecast gas reserves.
 In the south, Russia had convinced many European countries to support the construction of the South Stream project, a 559-mile (900-kilometer) pipeline with a capacity of 206 billion cubic feet (63 billion cubic meters) per annum that will run from the Russian Black Sea coast to Austria and Italy via Bulgaria, Serbia, Hungary, Croatia, and Slovenia, as well as by Bulgaria and Greece.
-The project completion was scheduled for 2015, but was cancelled by Russian president Vladimir Putin in 2014.
+The project completion was scheduled for 2015 but was cancelled by Russian president Vladimir Putin in 2014.

 Northeast Asia